 Every day of the year (and often several times a day), a member of the Online Support Team looks at everything newly written on the discussion boards.
 As the discussion boards are part of Carers Trust's main website, it’s possible that other colleagues may also notice something and bring it to our attention.

 Carers.org is open to anybody aged 18 or older who is a carer, used to be a carer, works with carers or is interested in issues relating to carers.
-By “carer” we are referring to someone who provides unpaid support to family or friends who could not manage without this help due to illness, disability, mental ill-health or a substance misuse problem.
+Our definition of a carer is:

 This website is provided by Carers Trust, a national charity for carers in the UK.
 To find out more about who we are and what we do, have a look at www.carers.org/about .